Permission to Compete

 Hi!
 I’m Cara

 I am a mom of two girls in competitive sports.
 I hold a professional youth coaching license through the U.S. Soccer Federation, and I am a competitor at heart in business, and in life.
-Coaching girls sharpened something I had already been seeing in my clinical work.
+Coaching girls sharpened something I had already been seeing in my clinical work as a therapist.
 The mental mindset is what is holding so many female competitors back.

 I became deeply passionate about untangling girls from the cultural messages that shape them.
 The ones that say be agreeable, be collaborative, be likable, do not be too intense, do not be too proud, do not be too much.